Websoft9Archive/ansible-template/docs/stack-accounts.md

 ![](https://libs.websoft9.com/Websoft9/DocsPicture/zh/common/catdbpassword-websoft9.png)

-Here are the required accounts for RabbitMQ image installation and configuration.
+Here are the required username and password for RabbitMQ image installation and configuration.

 ## RabbitMQ

 * RabbitMQ administrator username: `admin`
-* RabbitMQ administrator password: stored in the file of your server */credentials/password.txt*
+* RabbitMQ administrator password: Get it form the file of your server */credentials/password.txt*
   > If there no password.txt exist, the administrator password is `admin`

 ## MySQL

 * MySQL administrator username: `root`
-* MySQL administrator password: stored in the file of your server */credentials/password.txt*
+* MySQL administrator password: Get it from the file of your server */credentials/password.txt*

 ## Linux